CGN News Editorial Standards and Practices

 Short quotations may be used when newsworthy, properly attributed, and limited to what is necessary.
 CGN News should generally present facts in original language and cite or identify the source where appropriate.

-7. Corrections Policy
+9. Corrections Policy

 CGN News corrects meaningful errors promptly after they are identified and reviewed.

-- Names, titles, dates, locations, statistics, financial figures, quotations, article classifications, descriptions of events, photo captions, image credits, or factual claims.
+Corrections may be issued for errors involving names, titles, dates, locations, statistics, financial figures, quotations, article classifications, descriptions of events, photo captions, image credits, or factual claims.

 Minor typographical fixes that do not change meaning may be corrected without a formal correction note.
+Material corrections should include a clear note such as “Correction,” “Clarification,” or “Update.”

 CGN News should not quietly change material facts in a way that misleads readers about the original publication.

-8. Updates and Developing Stories
+10. Updates and Developing Stories

 News develops quickly.
 CGN News may update stories as new information becomes available.